enrightc/The-Gourmet-Cake-Club/README.md

 - To enhance the user experience on the "Baking Tips" page, a future feature might involve allowing site visitors to submit additional questions.
 This ensures that users can seek information beyond what is initially provided, creating an interactive and responsive platform for addressing specific inquiries related to baking.

 **Multiple Open Answer Sections in the Accordion**
 - In an effort to provide users with even greater flexibility and control, a future enhancement is considered for the question and answers accordion.
 The plan involves allowing users to choose to have multiple answer sections open simultaneously.
-This feature aims to enhance user navigation and accessibility, enabling individuals to explore and compare answers across different questions simultaneously for a more efficient and personalized experience.
+This feature aims to enhance user navigation and accessibility, enabling individuals to explore and compare answers across different questions simultaneously for a more efficient and personalised experience.

 # BUGS